gbrault/xfunction/README.md

 npm install https://github.com/gbrault/xfunction
 ```

+Use flow.json to start (import it in a new flow after installing)

 ## Usage
 Will add an xfunction node on Node-Red Editor palette.
 It is a clone of the core Node-Red function node with the following extensions.